negative-seven/meta_nestris/README.md

 ## Intentional differences from the base game

-- although they ultimately result in the same state, some operations have been reordered to make the code cleaner and/or faster
+- although they ultimately result in the same state, some operations have been reordered for the purposes of performance and/or simplification.

 ## Game events which are not intended to be supported